kokoro-aya/kokoro-aya/README.md

 <p></p>
 <img align="right" src="https://github-readme-stats.vercel.app/api?username=kokoro-aya&count_private=true&hide=prs&show_icons=true&theme=tokyonight">

-- A 🇨🇳 CS student studying in 🇫🇷, mainly interested in software development.
-I'm mainly learning
+- A 🇨🇳 CS student studying in 🇫🇷, mainly curious about software development.
+I am willing to make friends and discuss with friends on topics like dev/PL/FP.

-  - Modern Object Oriented Programming
+- I enjoy learning and using modern languages with exquisite design, such as Haskell, C#, Kotlin, Scala and OCaml.
-  - Functional Programming
+- From a theoretical perspective, I am willing to acquire knowledges in Compiling and Programming Language Theory.
-  - Compiling Theories
+- From a practical perspective, I am seeking for opportunities to learn some non trivial FP techniques and to be in touch with Compiler/VM Design and Optimization.

-- Mainly interested in cross-platform and desktop development, yet haven't found a clear path towards it.
+- I am interested in modern Object Oriented Design and desktop/cross-platform application development as well.

-- Mostly a noob but loves the different possibilities that programming can offer, and the joy of implementing ideas.
+- Still a starter in coding but loves the different perspectives that programming can offer, and the joy of implementing ideas.
 - I love discovering different paradigms and programming in the elegant way, and I'm trying to make use of them.
 Yet, none of them is proficient.
 - Currently building a homemade simple language compiler and learning compiling theories.

-## Languages, tools and others
+#### Languages and tools that I'm currently using

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=kokoro-aya&layout=compact&langs_count=8&theme=tokyonight">